China propels Hong Kong's congested private jet sector

-HONG KONG (Reuters) - Private jet operators in Hong Kong are adding aircraft at a rapid pace as more wealthy mainland Chinese keep luxury aircraft in the city to avoid bureaucratic hurdles and taxes at home, but a lack of infrastructure could limit the market’s growth.
+HONG KONG, Feb 23 (Reuters) - Private jet operators in Hong Kong are adding aircraft at a rapid pace as more wealthy mainland Chinese keep luxury aircraft in the city to avoid bureaucratic hurdles and taxes at home, but a lack of infrastructure could limit the market’s growth.

 Hong Kong, the world’s top initial public offering market for the past three years, has seen a flood of mainland Chinese companies list shares in the city.
 This influx has been accompanied by growth in the private jet business, said Hongkong Jet Chief Executive Chris Buchholz.